dlab-berkeley/Command-Line-Fundamentals/README.md

-# D-Lab Command Line Workshop
+# D-Lab Command Line Fundamentals

 This repository contains the materials for D-Lab Command Line workshop.